 IMPORTANT NOTE: The Giraffe Conservation Foundation recently (Sept 2016) announced the result of new genetic research that directly impacts the formerly accepted knowledge pertaining to Giraffe genus and species reflected in this article.
 Destination: Wildlife is presently confirming certain details with them and will update this article as soon as possible.
 The following information was updated 8/2018

 Genus and Species

-Giraffa camelopardalis.
-No, they’re not related to camels.
+Giraffa camelopardalis: The Northern giraffe No, they’re not related to camels.

-The IUCN Red List (11/2015) and the Giraffe Conservation Foundation both list one giraffe species and nine subspecies primarily defined by morphology (pattern, ossicone structure etc.) and geography.
+Until 2016, The IUCN Red List (11/2015) and the Giraffe Conservation Foundation both listed one giraffe species and nine subspecies primarily defined by morphology (pattern, ossicone structure etc.) and geography.
+New DNA research points to the four (4) species listed above plus five (5) subspecies.
 See the end of the article for additional subspecies information.